-Curcumin is the principal curcuminoid of the popular Indian spice turmeric, which is a member of the ginger family (Zingiberaceae).
+Curcumin is the principal curcuminoid of the Indian spice turmeric, which is a member of the ginger family (Zingiberaceae).
 Turmeric’s other two curcuminoids are desmethoxycurcumin and bis-desmethoxycurcumin.
-The curcuminoids are natural phenols, and are responsible for the yellow color of turmeric.
-Curcumin can exist in several tautomeric forms, including a 1,3-diketo form and two equivalent enol forms.
+The curcuminoids are natural phenols and are responsible for the yellow colour of turmeric.
+Curcumin can exist in several tautomeric forms, including a 1,3-diketo structure and two equivalent enol forms.
 The enol form is more energetically stable in the solid phase and in solution.

 Curcumin can be used for boron quantification in the Curcumin method.
-It reacts with boric acid forming a red colored compound, known as rosocyanine.
+It reacts with boric acid forming a red coloured compound, known as rosocyanine.

-Curcumin is brightly yellow colored and may be used as a food coloring.
+Curcumin is brightly yellow coloured and may be used as a food colouring.
 As a food additive, its E number is E100.

 Curcumin incorporates several functional groups.
 The aromatic ring systems, which are polyphenols are connected by two α,β-unsaturated carbonyl groups.
 The diketones form stable enols or are easily deprotonated and form enolates, while the α,β-unsaturated carbonyl is a good Michael acceptor and undergoes nucleophilic addition.
 The structure was first identified in 1910 by J. Miłobędzka, Stanisław Kostanecki and Wiktor Lampe.
 Curcumin is used as an indicator for boron in EPA Method 212.3.